Simple Living With Nature

 While this syrup is easy to make, the most difficult part is preparing the fresh elderberries, as it takes a bit of work.
 You may choose to use dried elderberries to make things easier!

-Preparing Fresh Elderberries for Syrup
+Preparing the Fresh Elderberries

 If you are using fresh elderberries, it’s important that they are completely ripe.
 Any unripe or green berries can have some toxins present and should be discarded.

-Elderberry stems and leaves also contain some toxic compounds, so removing as many of those as possible is also advised.
+Elderberry stems and leaves also contain some toxic compounds, so removing as many of those as possible is advised.

 The best way to remove the stems from fresh elderberries is to first freeze them in whole clusters.
 Then you can either pop off the elderberries with your fingers, or use a fork to comb them off.